-Even in the massive city of Chicago and the enormous jurisdiction of Cook County, I have had husbands consult with me before wives and wives consult with me before husbands.
-I simply don’t continue the consultation after confirming that I’ve interviewed the spouse prior to the consultation.
+Even in the massive city of Chicago and the enormous jurisdiction of Cook County, I have had husbands consult with me before their wives consulted with me and vice versa.
+I simply do not continue the consultation after confirming that I’ve interviewed the spouse prior to the consultation.

 The appearance of impropriety simply isn’t worth it for myself, the lawyer, or the client.
-I don’t need the business and I honestly question both the zealous advocacy and the dispassionate analysis of any family law lawyer who would.
+I do not need the business and I honestly question both the zealous advocacy and the dispassionate analysis of any family law lawyer who would.

 Would you pay a lawyer to argue that he should have the right to represent you or not represent your spouse?
 Would you pay your spouse’s lawyer to argue against him?
 Does this seem like a reasonable allocation of legal expenses?

-In sum, disqualifying divorce lawyers doesn’t work in the legal sense but probably does work in the practical sense.
+In sum, disqualifying divorce lawyers does not work in the legal sense but probably does work in the practical sense.

-As for your spouse’s lawyer being subject to disqualification, maybe it’s best to save that option as leverage for later in the case.
+As for your spouse’s lawyer being subject to disqualification, maybe it is best to save disqualification as an option for leverage later in the case.

 Prenuptial Agreements And Disqualifying A Divorce Attorney In Illinois